numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 The space of possible implementations is large, so there have been many discussions, conceptions, and design documents.
 These are listed in :ref:`NEP 40 <NEP40>`.
-Since this NEP encompasses multiple individual decisions, alternatives are discussed in the above individual sections.
+Alternatives were also been discussed in the relevant sections above.

 ******************************************************************************